tdelavoux/Arise/docs/atom-components/tables.md

 ### Redrawing Table

-Atom DataTable might be redraw after adding or remove rows manually.
+Arise DataTable might be redraw after adding or remove rows manually.

 It will re-rendering pagination, current sorting, maintaining current page if exist or the closer one.